info201b-au2022/project-group-12/source/project-template1/tabs/report.md

 - Income

 # Introduction
 In the United States, the voting results and how people are involved in the process of voting all differ based on race, Hispanic origin, sex, age, or socioeconomic status.
 Our project is to demonstrate and visualize what the differences in registration as well as voting are by looking at the data provided.
 Between these different variables, we will also be comparing how they differ between the states of the United States of America by looking at the results from the elections in 2020, 2018, and 2016.
-We will mainly focus on how household income, race, and sex affects voting rates between the states.
+We will mainly focus on how household income, race, location, and sex affects voting rates between the states.
 Also, we will address the value of human well-being and the reality of the voting system in America to see what aspects of the current voting system need to be changed.
 This data science will allow us to teach about the socioeconomic status influencing voting behavior in the United States.

 # Problem Domain
 ## I. Topic & Sociotechnical Setting